deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 It was Ava alright, wearing her oldest and favorite jacket, the simple, rugged one that she and Adam had got together before coming to Cimbrean, with the "From Ashes" patch on the sleeve.

-She gave him a tiny, sad smile that made him hesitate mid-greeting. "...Hey Dad."
+She gave him a tiny, sad smile that made him hesitate mid-greeting. "…Hey Dad."

-"...Hey."
+"…Hey."

 "Adam found out."